marq24/ha-goecharger-api2/README.md

 4. Download _all_ the files from the `custom_components/goecharger_api2/` directory (folder) in this repository.
 5. Place the files you downloaded in the new directory (folder) you created.
 6. Restart Home Assistant
-7. Setup the go-eCharger custom integration as described below (see _Step II: Adding or enabling the integration_)
+7. Setup the go-e custom integration as described below (see _Step II: Adding or enabling the integration_)

 ### Step II: Adding or enabling the integration